 Toby shared many insights into why customers are becoming more self-aware and passionate about their buying decisions.
 Trends like gluten-free and lactose-free are popular worldwide, and in-store nutritionists (see Waitrose in the UK) are becoming the norm.

 On the other hand, regional products are bigger than ever.
-AmazonFresh in the UK is a testament of this hyperlocal trend, offering high-quality products from local delis, like Borough Market in Central London.
+AmazonFresh in the UK is a testament to this hyperlocal trend, offering high-quality products from local delis, like Borough Market in Central London.
 Similar trends are growing in the US, France, and the Netherlands.

 Toby then outlined how shoppers expectations are continuously evolving and pushing the industry to work harder.
-If twelve months ago it was acceptable for a next day delivery, today we’re talking same day delivery, or 1 hour delivery (15 minutes in the Netherlands).
+If twelve months ago it was acceptable for a next-day delivery, today we’re talking same-day delivery, or 1-hour delivery (15 minutes in the Netherlands).